rosswf/drawing-splitter/README.md

         - ~~User specified custom region.~~ **Now implemented.**
     - ~~Give the option to delete the original file after it has been processed.~~ **Now implemented.**
     - ~~Give the option for drawings to be saved in folders  based on revision.~~ **Now implemented.**
-- Add a config file to allow user to set defaults instead of providing command line arguments each time.
+- ~~Add a config file to allow user to set defaults instead of providing command line arguments each time.~~ **Now implemented.**
+- Improve readme/documentation.

 ## Contributions